 As we get older, these norms don’t go away - they get even stronger.
-That’s why it’s typical for transgender employees to go out of their way in order avoid judgement and mistreatment from their peers and superiors.
+That’s why it’s typical for transgender employees to go out of their way to avoid judgment and mistreatment from their peers and superiors.
 This can include not asking that their preferred pronouns be respected, putting off their transition, and dressing as the sex assigned to them at birth to avoid conflict in the office.

 Keep in mind that a transition is not limited to surgery.
-The true transition process often takes place over years of searching and self discovery.
-As previously stated, you never know where someone is on their own journey, so it’s crucial that you support your transitioning team members as they move towards becoming their true selves.
+The true transition process often takes place over years of searching and self-discovery.
+As previously stated, you never know where someone is on their own journey, so it’s crucial that you support your transitioning team members as they move toward becoming their true selves.

 Consider altering your insurance coverage options to help transitioning employees cover the costs of elected medical procedures.
 A common obstacle is simply the cost of these procedures, so try to help lift that barrier if possible.
 Doing so only strengthens your bond and trust with your employee, as they’ll truly feel valued and supported from both a personal and professional perspective.
 At the very least, understanding transition-related care options and treatment as an HR manager keeps you well-versed on what your employees may be experiencing or need assistance with.

-Pride Month is a great opportunity to bring attention to topics like these, but the reality is that every month needs to be Pride Month.
+Pride Month and International Transgender Day of Visibility are great opportunities to bring attention to topics like these, but the reality is that every month needs to be Pride Month.
 We need to make sure our LGBTQIA+ peers are supported and celebrated year-round, including out transgender team members.
 If your organization hasn’t started implementing pro-trans policy and change, start today using our suggestions!
 Let’s work together to create safe and inclusive spaces everywhere.